Table of Contents

 The Blue Horizon Method: A Structured Approach

-If you are still stuck or want a structured "snapshot" to guide your next GP conversation, you might consider a private test.
-This allows you to choose the level of detail that fits your situation, ensuring you have a comprehensive data set to discuss with a professional.
+Step 3: Consider Targeted Testing If you want a structured "snapshot" to guide your next GP conversation, a private test allows you to choose the level of detail that fits your specific situation.

 Choosing the Right Test Tier